ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 to test: `Verify` and `Equal`. `Verify` checks if the precompile is configured correctly. `Equal` checks if the precompile is equal to another precompile.
 Generated `Verify` tests contain a valid case.
-You can add more invalid cases depending on your implementation. `Equal` tests generates some invalid cases to test different timestamps, types and allowlist cases.
+You can add more invalid cases depending on your implementation. `Equal` tests generates some invalid cases to test different timestamps, types and AllowList cases.
 You can check other `config_test.go` files in the `/precompile/contracts` directory for more examples.
 For the `HelloWorld` precompile, you can check the generated code in [here](https://github.com/ava-labs/subnet-evm/blob/helloworld-official-tutorial-v2/precompile/contracts/helloworld/config_test.go).